YimMenu/YimMenu/README.md

 ### CMake

-CMake is used to generate our project files, if you haven't used it before we will need to download and install it.
+CMake is used to generate our project files, if you haven't used it before you will need to download and install it.

 [Download Link](https://cmake.org/download/)